Plugins

 Indexes to use.
 If you want to use multiple indexes at once then separate them by comma.
 Default: base

-Command: Code Interpreter
+Code Interpreter

 Executing Code

 The plugin operates similarly to the Code Interpreter in ChatGPT, with the key difference that it works locally on the user’s system.
 It allows for the execution of any Python code on the computer that the model may generate.
-When combined with the Command: Files I/O plugin, it facilitates running code from files saved in the data directory.
+When combined with the Files I/O plugin, it facilitates running code from files saved in the data directory.
 You can also prepare your own code files and enable the model to use them or add your own plugin for this purpose.
 You can execute commands and code on the host machine or in Docker container.

 Code interpreter: a real-time Python code interpreter is built-in.
 Click the <> icon to open the interpreter window.
 Both the input and output of the interpreter are connected to the plugin.
 Any output generated by the executed code will be displayed in the interpreter.
 Additionally, you can request the model to retrieve contents from the interpreter window output.